ITfoxtec/FoxIDs/docs/control.md

 <table>
     <tr>
-        <td colspan=2><i>Access to the master tenant<br />
+        <td colspan=2><i>Access to the master tenant data<br />
-            Can list, create and delete tenants but not look into other tenants
+            Can list, create and delete tenants but not look into other tenants.
         </i></td>
     </tr>
     <tr>